 The Algorithm Wars have ended, and the world has been optimized.
 Thanks to the System, everything that happens is recorded, liked, commented, shared and analyzed at scale in order to produce nonstop and ever-improving recommendations.
-It is a world of total information and total freedom… though things tend to go more smoothly when you follow the System’s recommendations.
+It is a world of total information and total freedom… although things tend to go more smoothly when you follow the System’s prompts.

 "Berger’s absorbing story skewers reliance on social media...
 A sharp, gripping story of a bleak future." -- Kirkus Reviews